rcny/cikube/tf/terraform-google-cikube/agent/README.md

-# cikube agent Terraform sub-module for Google Cloud
+# cikube agent Terraform submodule for Google Cloud

-This is the Terraform sub-module that creates agent machines for the `cikube` cluster via a MIG (Managed Instance Group).
+This is the Terraform submodule that creates agent machines for the `cikube` cluster via a MIG (Managed Instance Group).